-Because driving test waiting times have been up to three or four months recently, we would advise theory test candidates to prepare for and take their theory test soon after starting a course of driving lessons.
-In this way, a practical driving test can be applied for as soon as the theory test has been passed.
+Because the driving test waiting times have been up to three or four months recently, we would advise theory test candidates to prepare for and take their theory test soon after starting a course of driving lessons. practical tests can be done the moment a theory test has been passed.

-To pass the question part of the test a minimum score of 43 out of 50 is required.
+you need A minimum score of 43 out of 50 to pass the question part of the test.
 Usually, there are four possible answers to each question, one of which will be correct.
-Questions are randomly selected from a bank of around a thousand on a selection of topics.
 You have 57 minutes to complete this part.

 A score of 44 out of 75 is necessary to pass the hazard perception element.
 There will be fourteen film clips each lasting around one minute.
-Each clip will have at least one moving hazard for you to respond to.
+Each clip will have at least one moving hazard.
 The faster you respond to the developing hazard, the higher your score for that clip.
 A maximum of five points are available for each of the fifteen hazards.
-In the theory test all film clips are now computer-generated imagery.
+In the theory test is now all computer-generated imagery.

 You must pass both parts of the test on the same day.
 You will receive your result very soon after completing the test.

-The practical driving test is conducted by a DVSA examiner around a pre-determined route and lasts around 38 – 40 minutes.
-Candidates are assessed fir driving faults.
-A maximum of fifteen are allowable to pass, however if a serious fault (potential danger) or a dangerous fault (actual danger) occur it will result in failure.
+A DVSA examiner will conduct the test for 38 – 40 minutes, around a pre-determined route.
+A maximum of fifteen driving faults are allowable to pass, however, if a serious fault (potential danger) or a dangerous fault (actual danger) occur it will result in failure.